 Keep Your Eating Habits In Check

-Britons have a certain taste for foods and some of things we eat may not go well with people of other countries.
+Britons have a certain taste for foods and some of the things we eat may not go well with people of other countries.
 In the same way, the food that the locals eat may not be best suited according to your food and dietary habits.
-Keeping your health in check is one the most important things you should do.
-Familiarize yourself with the nearby grocery stores and learn to cook for yourself, or find a home kitchen so that you can have a healthy home cooked meal and avoid the unhealthy takeouts.
+Keeping your health in check is one of the most important things you should do.
+Familiarize yourself with the nearby grocery stores and learn to cook for yourself, or find a home kitchen so that you can have a healthy home-cooked meal and avoid the unhealthy takeouts.

 Save More Than You Need

-If you have moved to the new country for your existing job or have found a good paying job there, the chances are that your expenditure would be much less than it was in the UK.
+If you have moved to the new country for your existing job or have found a good-paying job there, the chances are that your expenditure would be much less than it was in the UK.
 Use this to your advantage and be smart about where you spend, saving more money than you need to will come in handy to make strong future investments or even in the case of fallout.
 Maintaining a bank account in the foreign country is a good practice as it will help you make regular payments of the phone bills and electricity bills directly.

 Connect With Other Britons

-It may seem downright weird to move to a foreign land and still hang out with the people from UK, but this among the lifesaver Expat tips that are out there.
+It may seem downright weird to move to a foreign land and still hang out with the people from the UK, but this among the lifesaver Expat tips that are out there.
 Other people from the UK who have been living in the same city know everything about the region that you don’t.
 Things that may be troublesome for you to figure out, like the train route to downtown or where the nearest Laundromat is; they may be well familiarized with them.
 It will ease your transition into the foreign country to have a fellow Briton and there are many social websites that help you build connections with UK expats in different countries all around the world.